-The story combines some names that ring out through history.
+The story combines some names that ring out throughout history.

 The entrepreneur was Oliver Toussaint (O.T.)
 Jackson.
 Whether he took that middle name for himself or was given it at birth, it shows the consciousness of a deep desire for freedom.
 It harks back to the first slave rebellion in the Americas, when Toussaint L’Ouverture led a band of African slaves in a battle against their French overlords on the island of Hispaniola, eventually claiming the western portion of the island, now known as Haiti.
 Toussaint L’Overture turned an uprising into a transformation, “the first free colonial society to have rejected race as the basis of social ranking” (Wikipedia).